aesara-devs/aesara/doc/extending/optimization.rst

-For each group, all optimizations of the group that are selected by the OptimizationQuery will be applied on the graph over and over again until none of them is applicable, so keep that in mind when designing it: check carefully that your optimization leads to a fixpoint (a point where it cannot apply anymore) at which point it returns ``False`` to indicate its
+For each group, all optimizations of the group that are selected by the :class:`OptimizationQuery` will be applied on the graph over and over again until none of them is applicable, so keep that in mind when designing it: check carefully that your optimization leads to a fixpoint (a point where it cannot apply anymore) at which point it returns ``False`` to indicate its